isomerpages/govtech-corp/media/technews/_posts/2024-08-19-post-STACK 2024: Tech Experts to Share Their Knowledge on UX Design, Developer Platforms, and More!.md

 of web development for years to come.
 As a keynote speaker, Evan offers invaluable insights into the future of web technologies, making his talks helpful for anyone interested in the evolution of the web development landscape.</p>
-<h3>2.
-Gregor Hohpe: Architecting Transformation for the Cloud Era</h3>
+<h3>Gregor Hohpe: Architecting Transformation for the Cloud Era</h3>
 <div class="isomer-image-wrapper">
 <img style="width: 60%;" height="auto" width="100%" alt="Gregor Hohpe STACK Developer Conference 2024 Keynote Speaker" src="/images/technews/Gregor_Hohpe_600x300.png">
 </div>